 Scott Road - In the VSA, Scott Road bridges NY30A to Van Epps Road and is defined as a local road.
-Most of the solar array may be partially distinguishable approximately 0.5 miles east of the intersection of Scott Road and Van Epps Road when facing south through a gap in existing vegetation, however, vegetative landscaping is proposed on the north side of the closest solar array to mitigate this potential visibility.
+Most of the solar array may be partially distinguishable on an approximately 1.07-mile stretch of the road, east of the intersection of Scott Road and Van Epps Road.
+There are approximately five rural-residential dwellings on Scott Road, although most viewers are anticipated to be local travelers.
+Potential views to the solar arrays may be available when facing south through a gap in existing vegetation, however, vegetative landscaping is proposed on the north side of the closest solar array to mitigate this potential visibility.
 Solar arrays to the northwest direction from this section of Scott Road are expected to be minimally visible due to viewing distance, the presence of several tree hedgerow obstructions, and proposed supplemental landscaping.